 5. The Island of Dolls

 If you are in Mexico City for Dia de los Muertos and need something to really scare youourself, pay a visit to the Island of Dolls along the shore of Xochimilco.
 As the legend goes, one Don Julian Santana brought dolls to the lake to appease the spirit of a young girl who drowned in the lake.
 Some people claim the dolls left tied to the trees can move and talk on their own.
 Pediophobics may want to avoid it!

 6. Panteón de Belén

 Many horror aficionados know the 1932 film Dracula was filmed in Mexico, but did you know Guadalajara had a vampire problem?
 As the story goes, some local vigilantes staked a vampire and buried the body in the Belén Cemetery under a stone slab.
 The next day, a tree had grown on the spot, cracking the stone.
-The legendary tree is surrounded by a metal gate to keep the monster at bay.
+The legendary tree is now part of the Mexican landmark, surrounded by a metal gate to keep the monster at bay.